 If the calling program wants to wait until one of the devices upon which it is selecting becomes available for the operation it is interested in, the process will have to be put to sleep until one of those operations becomes available.
 This does not require use of a sleep_on() function, however.
 Instead the select_wait() function is used.
 (See section 1.6 for the definition of the select_wait() function).
-The sleep that select() causes is very similar to that of sleep_on_interruptible(), and, in fact, wake_up_interruptible() is used to wake the process.
+The sleep state that select_wait() will cause is the same as that of sleep_on_interruptible(), and, in fact, wake_up_interruptible() is used to wake up the process.

-However, select_wait() will return - and the select() function will return.
-The process isn't put to sleep until the system call sys_select() uses the information given to it by the select_wait() function and puts the process to sleep. select_wait() adds the process to the wait queue, and sys_select() puts the process to sleep.
+However, select_wait() will not make the process go to sleep right away.
+It returns directly, and the select() function you wrote should then return.
+The process isn't put to sleep until the system call sys_select(), which originall called your select() function, uses the information given to it by the select_wait() function to put the process to sleep. select_wait() adds the process to the wait queue, but do_select() (called from sys_select()) actually puts the process to sleep by changing the process state to TASK_INTERRUPTIBLE and calling schedule().